alibaba/testable-mock/docs/en-us/doc/frequently-asked-questions.md

 #### 8. Can `TestableMock` be used for testing Android projects?

+Yes, check `demo/android-demo` project for more information.

+Please note, the `Dalvik` and `ART` virtual machines of the Android system use a bytecode system different from the standard JVM, which will affect the normal functionality of `TestableMock`.
-It can be used in combination with [Roboelectric](https://github.com/robolectric/robolectric) testing framework.
+If the test case require classes from Android SDK, it should be used in combination with [Roboelectric](https://github.com/robolectric/robolectric) testing framework.

-The `Dalvik` and `ART` virtual machines of the Android system use a bytecode system different from the standard JVM, which will affect the normal functionality of `TestableMock`.
-The `Roboelectric` framework can run Android unit tests on a standard JVM virtual machine, which is much faster than running unit tests through the Android virtual machine.
-Recently, most Android App unit tests are written with the `Roboelectric` framework.
+This framework will run Android unit tests on a standard JVM virtual machine, which is much faster than running unit tests through the Android virtual machine, thus many Android App unit tests are written with the `Roboelectric` framework.

 #### 9. Meet "Command Line is too Long.
 Shorten command line for ..." error when triggering test in IntelliJ IDE?